At LampTwist, we know that a spacious, Victorian kitchen, bathed in sunlight, is a dream for many.

 Storage to the Ceiling

-It’s always a challenge to find storage space in a small kitchen, but many overlooked areas prove useful, such as the top of cabinets.
+It’s always a challenge to find storage space in a small kitchen, but many overlooked areas prove useful, such as the top of cabinets, comment storage experts from Henfield Storage.
 Build more cupboards in, all the way to the ceiling.
-If space allows, install a rolling ladder, so you don’t have to fetch a step-ladder every time you need to access them.
+If space allows, install a rolling ladder, so you don’t have to fetch a step-ladder every time you need to access them, experts add.

 Maximize Your Dining Space

 You can still throw a dinner party, even without the room for a table to fit a dozen people.
 Just show some creativity with the seating.
 If you have a kitchen island, tuck some barstools away under it.

 A drop-leaf or an extendable bistro table can provide extra room when needed.
 Throw your party buffet-style to make seating easier.
 That way guests can serve themselves as they like and sit anywhere comfortably.

 Another way to use vertical space is to display bulkier items at the top.
 The room would seem larger if you install glass cabinets and put some beautiful pieces on display inside.